 Try safety tools

 - Look into alarms that signal movement.
-Bed pads or chair pads with wireless remote alarms. with current technology these censoring systems are becoming more and more inexpensive, and they offer an immediate alert that a wanderer is getting up.
+Bed pads or chair pads with wireless remote alarms.
+With current technology these sensoring systems are becoming more and more inexpensive, and they offer an immediate alert that a wanderer is getting up.
 Other devices include floor mats with remote alarms, motion detectors that go off, and conventional door chimes that sound when a door is opened.

 Enlist the help of others

 - Tell immediate neighbors about the person’s Alzheimer’s.
-Ask them to call you if, say, she uncharacteristically comes over to visit or is seen walking alone.
+Ask them to call you if, say, he or she uncharacteristically comes over to visit or is seen walking alone.

 - Keep track of clothes.
-If your friend or relative is a chronic wanderer, some caregivers recommend making sure she’s always dressed in bright colors.
-That way, if she does slip away she can be more easily identified and found.
-The caregiver should keep track of what she’s wearing each day.
+If your friend or relative is a chronic wanderer, some caregivers recommend making sure the person always dressed in bright colors.
+That way, if the person does slip away, he or she can be more easily identified and found.
+The caregiver should keep track of what he or she is wearing each day.

 - Keep a recent photo handy.
 It’s common to avoid photographing an older person who appears greatly changed because of the disease.
-But an up-to-date shot will help searchers identify your patient if they should become lost.
+But an up-to-date shot will help searchers identify your patient if he or she should become lost.

-Of all the reasons and solutions we have discussed for a wandering Alzheimer’s patients, none is more important than you as a Caregiver being constantly aware of the pitfalls, and habits of your patient.
+Of all the reasons and solutions we have discussed for a wandering Alzheimer’s patients, none is more important than the caregiver being constantly aware of the habits of your patient.

-Being a good Caregiver means being aware of almost everything your patient is doing at any given time.
-The good news is, that there are finally products and services on the market today that will help give you the Caregiver “piece of mind” to help stem this problem of wandering.
-Take advantage of them, and wandering might just be one less problem you have to worry about.
+Being a good caregiver means being aware of almost everything your patient is doing at any given time.
+The good news is that there are products and services on the market today that will help give you “peace of mind” to help stem the problem of wandering.
+If you can take advantage of these products or services, wandering might just be one less problem you have to worry about.